natewatson999/udp-hub/README.md

 This function has one parameter: count.
 This changes the number of hops a packet is allowed to make if it's sent.
 It can be any integer between 1 and 255.
 Most systems default to 64.
 Certain network configurations will change this number on the fly, so this method is not reliable.

+#### udpHub.createReceiver.addMembership

+This function adds this receiver to the list of sockets listening to a broadcast address.
+The broadcast address is either an IPv4 or IPv6 address, given as the zeroth parameter.
+The last parameter is optional, the multicast interface.

+#### udpHub.createReceiver.dropMembership

+This function removes this receiver from the list of sockets listening to a broadcast address.
+The parameters are identicall to createReceiver.addMembership, and the code is mostly copy-pasted.

 #### udpHub.createReceiver.send

 This function is for sending UDP data.
 The parameters are message, a Buffer of the message; start, the beginning index of the buffer; end, the outer ending index of the buffer; port, the port the data is to be sent on; address, the address of the machine that will receive this packet; and callback, an optional function that is fired when the datagram is sent with one paramter: an error object.
 This is identical to the send function in the dgram module.

+### udpHub.createBroadcaster

+These objects are for broadcasting datagrams.

+#### createBroadcaster.close

+This function closes this broadcaster, with an optional callback.

+#### createBroadcaster.setMulticastTTL

+This function takes an integer between 0 and 255, and sets the broadcast ttl of the sockets to the number.
+The default is 64, regardless of platform.

+#### createBroadcaster.setMulticastLoopback

+This function sets the IP_MULTICAST_LOOP of the sockets to either false or true, depending on the parameter.

+#### createBroadcaster.broadcast

+This function broadcasts a message.
+The parameters are the message in the form a buffer, starting index, ending index, broadcasting port, broadcast address, and an optional callback.
+The callback's only parameter is an error object.

 ### Domain Name related functions